 The Opportunity Index was first presented in September 2011 with a ranking of every state and over 2,400 counties.
 The updated 2012 Opportunity Index, being released at a national summit in Washington, DC, on September 19, 2012, presents both a picture of today and a comparison with last year.

 The 2012 Opportunity Index reveals some interesting new facts:

 - Across America, there is tremendous variation in these basic measures of opportunity.
-For example, nearly three-fourths of adults today in Falls Church County, Virginia, have at least an associate degree; fewer than one in ten do in neighboring McDowell County, West Virginia.
+For example, nearly three-fourths of adults today in Falls Church City, Virginia, have at least an associate degree; fewer than one in ten do in McDowell County, in neighboring West Virginia.

 - Of the 16 areas of opportunity measured in the state Opportunity Index, two areas saw the most improvement since 2011.
 Employment rates rose in forty-seven of the fifty states plus DC.
 Access to high-speed Internet improved in fifty states.